Didactic Program in Dietetics, Certificate

 3. Graduates will be able to demonstrate nutrition education methods to facilitate diet changes in diverse populations.

-4. Graduates will be able to articulate the value of nutrition and dietetics professionals in an Interprofessional care context.
+4. Graduates will be able to articulate the value of nutrition and dietetics professionals in an interprofessional care context.

 5. Graduates will be able to evidence the proper use of professional literature to make evidence-based nutrition care decisions.